Michael Krebber

-Michael Krebber (born 26 April 1954) is a contemporary German painter known for his conceptual approach to painting, often characterized by an emphasis on the medium's limitations, an engagement with art historical references, and a tendency toward minimal gestures.
-His work is deeply embedded in the discourse of painting's relevance and persistence in contemporary art.
-Krebber's practice frequently oscillates between production and refusal, challenging conventional artistic expectations.
+Michael Krebber (born 1954) is a German painter known for his conceptual approach, often characterized by an emphasis on the medium's limitations, an engagement with art historical references, interest in painting's relevance and persistence in contemporary art, and a tendency toward minimal gestures.

 Early life and education

-Michael Krebber was born in 1954 in Cologne, a city that played a significant role in post-war avant-garde art movements.
-He studied at the Kunstakademie Düsseldorf, a renowned institution that produced influential contemporary artists.
-Krebber was significantly influenced by his time as an assistant to the German painter Martin Kippenberger, whose irreverent and provocative artistic approach resonated with Krebber's later explorations of art-making and anti-art tendencies.
+Michael Krebber was born on 26 April 1954 in Cologne, a city that played a significant role in post-war avant-garde art movements.

+Krebber studied at the Kunstakademie Düsseldorf.
+Krebber was significantly influenced by his time as an assistant to the German painter Martin Kippenberger, whose artistic approach resonated with Krebber's later explorations of art-making and anti-art tendencies.
+However, while Kippenberger often embraced excess and provocation, Krebber's approach tends to be more subdued, relying on absence, restraint, and strategic withholding.